 Another question to ask about communication is if you will exclusively be working with the agent or if the agent has a team that will be involved.
 If you want to work with an agent who operates their business by providing exclusive contact with you this is an important question to ask.
 There is no right or wrong answer, it’s just a matter of what you are looking for in an agent.
 Not every agent operates their business the same way.

 I think this is the most important question you can ask an agent.
 Anyone can ask how much you want to sell your home for, how many beds and baths it has, or even what you want in a new home but, an agent’s priorities and mindset are exposed by the questions they ask you.
 As with any other professional, not all agents are created equal.
 An agent who takes the time to get to know you, learn about your goals and what your priorities are is priceless.
 What differentiates a good agent from a rock star agent is their ability to learn, understand, and deliver the level of service you’re looking for.

-There are still a whole lot of other questions you could ask a real estate agent before you decide to hire them.
 This is far from an all-inclusive list of questions to ask an agent when it’s time to sell your home.
 These items are here to give you an idea of where to start to get a dialogue going with the agents you select to interview.
 Do your homework and work with an agent who you trust and feel confident will not only provide your home with the best marketing but, who will also provide you with the best service.